Programs

 When will my child start to read?

-Many children do learn basic phonetic reading before they graduate into Kindergarten, but not every child is ready And that is OK!
+Many children do learn basic phonetic reading before they graduate into Kindergarten if they stay for TK, but not every child is ready And that is OK!
 We offer lots of fun academic preparation

 What sets Montessori Fun apart from other preschools?

-The small setting of only 12 children per day ( amazing 4:1 ratio) with the same teachers, the joyous Spanish program, the experience and expertise of the teachers, and the excellent reputation of the school.
+The small setting of only 12 children per day ( amazing 4:1 ratio) with the same teachers, the joyous Spanish program, the expertise of the teachers, have earned the school’s excellent reputation .
 The home setting is a perfect bridge from home to school.
+They have the rest of their lives to go to large setting schools.

 What happens if my child has separation issues?

 This is very normal, and if the parent is secure in their decision the child will begin to recover quickly.
-We will help them to get involved and hold them if they will let us if they are crying, and you can always text us to check on them.
-A short and sweet goodbye ritual really helps, sometimes it helps to bring a small love object from home.
+We will help them to get involved and hold them if they let us, if they are crying.
+You can always text us to check on them.
+A short and sweet goodbye ritual helps, sometimes it helps to bring a small love object from home.
 It usually doesn’t last even two weeks, there are just too many fun things to do here!

 A day in the life of Montessori Fun